 Pelvic floor exercises are an essential part of any postnatal Pilates programs.
 Pilates teaches women to reconnect and strengthen pelvic floor muscles to help improve posture, core strength, and stability.
 However, if you are having pelvic floor concerns; we recommend attending our clinical Pilates or seeking assistance from a Women’s Health Physio.

 Great for well-being

-Not only does post-natal Pilates greatly improve overall body conditioning, it will stretch and strengthen you in the right places.
-The focus is on assisting post-natal recovery as opposed to making new mums work so hard they’re too tired to do anything at the end of it.
-In turn, it can have a very calming effect on a person’s mental state which is invaluable for those busy mums looking to de-stress and re-connect with their body.
+Not only does post-natal Pilates greatly improve overall body conditioning; but it will also stretch and strengthen you in the right places.
+The focus is on assisting post-natal recovery as opposed to making new mums work so hard; they’re too tired to do anything at the end of it.
+In turn, it can have a very calming effect on a person’s mental state which is invaluable for those busy mums; looking to de-stress and re-connect with their body.

 It gets you out of the house

 Post-natal Pilates is sociable.
 Classes will be full of other mums, often looking for the chance to socialise, meaning you can meet and chat with like-minded people; experiencing similar situations to your own.
 Furthermore, classes will provide some much needed ‘me’ time, something that can prove invaluable during the first few weeks of motherhood; when time away from your baby can be precious.